 Arrival in Dublin

 Adventure is the correct word.
 Arrived at Dublin airport around 10 p.m., got the car and tried to find my room for the night.
-I rented a room at a student accommodation at the DCU in Dublin.
+I rented one at a student accommodation at the DCU in Dublin.
 It was not very comfortable but the half way from the airport and the city center and good enough to spend the night there as it would have been for sleeping only.

 The Next Day: From Dublin to Galway

 The direct and maybe fastest way from Dublin to Galway is the M6/M4.
 The only thing you need to do is follow this route.
 But, as mentioned before, I did not want to start my vacation with driving only.
 I am here to discover, see, visit, experience new things.
 Therefore, I chose a couple of places I would like to see.
 I left the M6 and followed the routes off of the highways to Tullamore.
 Located, more or less, 13 km south from the M6 it is a pretty and small town.
-If you like a little break from driving (at this time you will be barely an hour on the road) you could stop here and have a walk through the town.
+If you like a little break from driving (at this time you will be barely an hour on the road), you could stop here and have a walk through the town.

 The next stop I have planned for this day was Clonmacnoise.
 The easiest way to go there is to go back to the M6 in the direction to Galway and follow the signs.
 You also can stay off of the highway but make sure that you programmed your GPS beforehand or at least check if it is able to find this location.
-I did not do this and when I left Tullamore my GPS was not able to find Clonmacnoise (who knows why?).
+I did not do this, and when I left Tullamore my GPS was not able to find Clonmacnoise (who knows why?).
 Without any internet, I could not ask Google either.
 So, I got lost (a little bit).
-But no worries, I already prepared it to go to Galway so I was not that lost 😉 Lucky me, an Irish gentleman appeared from out of nowhere.
+But no worries, I already prepared it to go to Galway, so I was not that lost 😉 Lucky me, an Irish gentleman appeared from out of nowhere.
 He explained where I have to go to find my way again and could continue my trip.
 Well, so I followed the signs as he told me and arrived at Clonmacnoise eventually.

 Clonmacnoise is “An Early Christian site founded by St. Ciarán in the mid-6th century on the eastern bank of the River Shannon.
 The site includes the ruins of a cathedral, seven churches (10th -13th century), two round towers, three high crosses and the largest collection of Early Christian grave slabs in Western Europe.”
 (Heritage Ireland)

 Not far from Clonmacnoise is Shannonbridge.
 Named after the bridge across the river Shannon, which connects County Offaly and County Roscommon.
 You cannot miss it, as it is the next town on the route when you head to Galway.
-A pleasant little town with a historic bridge and one pub which was completely booked out for lunch.
+A pleasant little village with a historic bridge and one pub which was completely booked out for lunch.
 No chance to get a table even for a single person it was not possible to find the smallest space.
-Too bad, the food looked good and I was already starving.
+Too bad, the food looked delicious, and I was already starving.

 From here you could have a walk alongside the river Shannon, do some angling or you cross the river by the ferry.
 Unfortunately, my schedule made me go forward as I wanted to be in Galway before the rain would start or the sun sets.

 Thus, the last part of the day began.
-I continued my journey to Galway and I arrived in the afternoon.
+I continued my journey to Galway, and I arrived in the afternoon.
 I checked into my room in a very nice and beautiful house which I found at Airbnb.
 Afterward, I had plenty of time to discover the close surroundings.
-As I booked three nights there was enough time to explore Galway and its city center and have one more day trip to Connemara and the coastal areas.
+As I booked three nights, there was enough time to explore Galway and its city center and have one more day trip to Connemara and the coastal areas.

 By the way, I recommend using an Airbnb at least once on your travels.
-It is a completely different experience than staying in hotels only.
-If you like to try it and you are new to Airbnb, you can sign up using my referral link, which will give you €35 off your first stay!
+It is an entirely different experience than staying in hotels only.
+If you like to try it and you are new to Airbnb, you can sign up using my referral link*, which will give you €30 off your first stay!
 And who doesn’t like getting discounts?!

 Have you been to Ireland yet?
 What was/ is your favorite place?
 Looking forward learning more about your thoughts.
-Feel free to leave a comment and do not forget to sign up my newsletter so you never miss anything out.
+Feel free to leave a comment and do not forget to sign up my newsletter, so you never miss anything out.